6 Best FREE Antivirus Software for PC, Mac & Phone (2021)

 - Detects and quarantines known malware, protects against ransomware

 - Provides VPN, password manager, parental controls, and more

 - 24/7 live chat and phone support, email ticketing, and online knowledge base

 Kaspersky Security Cloud is a solid choice for free antivirus protection as it comes with dedicated real-time and ransomware protection.
 The sophisticated System Watcher feature detects changes caused by malicious software, and then “rolls back” your system to reverse the damage done.

 There are some downsides to Kaspersky’s free plan.
-First, it’s not available on Mac.
+First, it’s not available on Mac — you’ll only have access to free antivirus protection on Windows, Android, and iOS.
 Second, the free VPN only has 200MB of daily data and the password manager has a storage limit of 15 login credentials — neither of which are enough for regular use.
 Third, you’ll need to download both features as separate apps (they’re not bundled with the antivirus).
 Last, Kaspersky collects user data to populate its internal database of existing malware.
 Fortunately, you can opt out of data collection to maintain your privacy.

-Despite these issues, I’m more than satisfied with Kaspersky’s free antivirus software as it provides advanced features usually reserved for paying customers.
-You can download Kaspersky for free and protect up to 3 devices on a single account.
+Despite these issues, I’m still satisfied with Kaspersky’s free antivirus software as it provides more than enough protection at zero cost.
+That said, if you’re looking for more advanced features, other free providers like Avira and TotalAV include more functionality on both desktop and mobile.
+But if you want to try it for yourself, you can download Kaspersky for free and protect up to 3 devices on a single account.

 - Real-time malware protection from the latest threats

 - Includes unlimited VPN, parental controls, password manager, cloud storage, and more